l2dy-sonarcloud/fractalbits-main/README.md

 ## Quick Start - Docker

-Run FractalBits in a single Docker container for quick testing and evaluation:
+Run FractalBits in a single Docker container for quick testing and evaluation.

+### Using `just` Commands (Recommended)

 ```bash
 # Build Docker image (uses debug build by default)